All new mentees should click this link to create a Mentee Profile through the CAMP Mentoring Software.

 The following may participate as mentees:

 - A lawyer serving as a judicial law clerk is not precluded from participating in a Mentoring Program while a judicial law clerk, although due to ethical restrictions, the law clerk’s Mentor must be a judge on the same court as the law clerk’s judge.

-- Lawyers not otherwise within the parameters above may be admitted to a mentoring program with permission of the CAMP Director.
+- Lawyers or law students not otherwise within the parameters above may be admitted to a mentoring program with permission of the CAMP Director.

 The mentoring relationship is a professional relationship.
 It does not contemplate and is not intended to create a formal association or attorney-client or work product relationship between the mentee and the mentor.
 Similarly, for mentors and mentees not of the same law firm or office, the mentoring program does not create an attorney-client relationship between the mentor and the mentee’s clients; mentees must ultimately exercise their own independent professional judgment on behalf of their clients.